-A truck mounted coring unit with an air compressor will be used to core the boreholes.
+A truck mounted coring unit with an air compressor would be used to core the boreholes.
 Because drilling activities would be conducted several hundred feet below the surface, air pollutants from the boreholes are not anticipated.
-There would be exhaust from operation of the coring unit and other heavy equipment, but these emissions would be below reportable levels.
+Emissions from the operations of mobile coring units and other heavy equipment are not regulated as stationary sources.
+No emission reporting is required.